-An Oklahoma rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Oklahoma landlord-tenant law governs and regulates these agreements.
+An Oklahoma rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+Delaware landlord-tenant law governs and regulates these agreements.

 Oklahoma Rental Agreement Types